Back to blog

 Mobile App Development

-Estimate .NET MAUI app development cost and timeline by scope, shared C# reuse, platform targets, backend APIs, integrations, QA, launch, and maintenance.
+Estimate .NET MAUI app development cost and timeline with scope bands, shared C# reuse, platform targets, native edges, backend APIs, QA, launch, and maintenance.

 Share

-.NET MAUI app development cost planning map showing scope, shared C# codebase, native platform edges, backend APIs, Microsoft ecosystem, QA, app store launch, and maintenance
+.NET MAUI app development cost planning map showing release scope, shared C# codebase, native platform edges, backend APIs, integrations, QA, app launch, and maintenance

 Nitin Dhiman, CEO at NextPage IT Solutions